rawlins/lambda-notebook/README.md

 ## Getting started

+To run the notebook:
+  * On a mac, double click `lambda_notebook.command`.
+  * Or, from a shell, run `lambda_notebook.py`.
+On windows you may need to explicitly call something like `python3 lambda_notebook.py`.
+(Untested.)
+  * To user a notebook directory other than the default `notebooks`, you can call something like `./lambda_notebook.py --notebook-dir=./local_notebooks/`.
+Note that `local_notebooks` is untracked by git, so is a safe place to put testing notebooks etc.

-Run 'ipython3 notebook' in the main directory of the repository.
-Then look through the various notebooks to see examples of what can be done.
+This will start a server in the terminal and open your web browser to the notebook directory.
+Then, look through the various notebooks to see examples of what can be done.
 I recommend starting (for now) with:
   * LSA Poster examples
   * Relative clauses
   * definite articles tutorial
   * Lamb demo (old, but thorough for what was available at the time)
   * Composition operations

+To stop the server, hit Ctrl-C twice in the terminal window.

+It is also possible to load most of the facilities of the lambda notebook directly into a regularly-started notebook (or into an arbitrary (i)python 3 instance), by adding the base directory of the lambda notebook to the modules path, and then importing `lamb_setup`.

 ## Code overview